 The IRS uses the distance, in miles, each fire resource travels to each FWA in order to calculate the travel times of the various fire resources dispatched.
-The system calculates the centroid of the FWA and uses this point as the Travel Time Point.
-Depending on whether the resource mobilizes by air or ground, IRS calculates the mileage from each Dispatch Location to each FWA Travel Time Point for each type.
+Depending on whether the resource mobilizes by air or ground, IRS calculates the mileage from each dispatch location to each FWA Travel Time Point for each type.

-• The user can develop a non-contiguous FWA-shape file attributed to the non-contiguous FMU (see Figure 1).
+- Aerial resource travel time is calculated utilizing a straight line mileage from the Dispatch Location to the FWA Travel Time Point. - Ground based resource travel time is calculated using the same straight line distance used for aerial fire resources multiplied by an adjustment coefficient to increase the resource arrival time to represent road distances. - The user can develop a non-contiguous FWA-shape file attributed to the non-contiguous FMU (See Figure 1).
 The polygon of the FWA with the highest fire frequency is used to calculate the FWA Travel Time Point.
 When there is equal fire frequency within the FWA polygons, the system will use the polygon of largest area to calculate the Travel Time Point.